Paperback | $16.95 Trade | £11.95 | ISBN: 9780262518703 | 280 pp. | 6 x 9 in | 74 b&w illus., 1 figure| February 2013

-Of course, accurate science is only important to filmmakers if they believe it generates entertainment value.
-Scientific expertise, Kirby points out, is most valuable to filmmakers as a tool to help them utilize their own creative expertise.
-Drawing on interviews and archival material, Kirby examines such science consulting tasks as fact checking, shaping visual iconography, advising actors, enhancing plausibility, creating dramatic situations, and placing science in its cultural contexts.
-Kirby finds that cinema can influence science as well: Depictions of science in popular films can promote research agendas, stimulate technological development, contribute to scientific controversies, and even stir citizens into political action.
+Drawing on interviews and archival material, Kirby examines such science consulting tasks as fact checking and shaping visual iconography.
+Kirby finds that cinema can influence science as well: Depictions of science in popular films can promote research agendas, stimulate technological development, and even stir citizens into political action.

 Table of Contents